 Birth Doula Package

-- Text and phone support, as needed.
+- Text and phone support, from hiring to 4 weeks postpartum.

 - Colostrum collection kit with written and video instructions.

 - Continuous support and communication support from early labor until 2 hours post birth.

 - Access to comfort + coping tools, a TENS machine, and traditional Mexican tools (such as the rebozo).

 - Active support, positions, and techniques specific to the birth situation.